DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 There several common symptoms of a an incorrect firmware version

 * You can't connect to the SSID
-* You can connect to the SSID, but can't connect your WiFi throttle to the CommandStation (e.g.g Engine Driver or wiThrottle)
+* You can connect to the SSID, but can't connect your WiFi throttle to the CommandStation (e.g. Engine Driver or wiThrottle)
 * You can connect once, but it will not connect again unless you shut down the |EX-CS|

 ----